cnsvr/raytracer/README.md

-# raytracing hw for CmpE460 course
+# raytracing hw for CmpE460 courseDeneme
-Deneme